sergioleesp/sergioleesp/README.md

 ## You've come this far, here are some of my hobbies & interests:
 🎮 Frustrated-never-reached-diamond League of Legends player.

-📚 In the make bookworm.
+📚 In-the-make bookworm.
 These days I'm mostly reading books about personal growth, philosophy, psichology and the greatest hits of literature. <br />
 Ask me what's the last book I read!

 🤓 Game of Thrones─until Season 6─lover.
-I'm quite enthusiast on science-fiction though I'm a supporter on the claim that Star Wars is poorly elaborated, could be galaxies beyond better.
+I'm quite enthusiastic on science-fiction though I'm a supporter on the claim that Star Wars is poorly elaborated, could be galaxies beyond better.

 🦾 I enjoy hitting the gym and playing sports! <br />
 Ask me out to a tennis match 🎾